protz/Manually-Sort-Folders/README.markdown

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 Warning:

-Please be carreful using this updated plugin.
+Please be careful using this updated plugin.
 It can kill your Thunderbird account config.
 Make a backup of your Thunderbird config dir.

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!